Decentralized policy learning with partial observation and mechanical constraints for multiperson modeling

-We quantitatively compared our models to various baselines using basketball and soccer game datasets.
-The former dataset includes observation of smaller players and more frequent fine-grained acceleration due to the smaller playing area than the latter.
-We mainly visualize the results of the basketball dataset, but quantitatively validated our methods using both datasets to demonstrate versatility.
-In the experiments, we focused on learning team defense policies such as \cite{Le17} because defensive players can be regarded as decentralized agents for short-term periods (several seconds).
-We provided the states of the offense players and the ball as hierarchical inputs to our models, and updated the states using methods of \cite{Le17}.
-Modeling the ball and offense was left for future work.
+We focused on learning team defense policies (see, e.g., \cite{Le17}) because they can be regarded as decentralized agents for a certain period (several seconds).
+We provided the states of the offense players and the ball as conditional inputs to our models, and updated the states using methods in \citep{Le17}.
+The code is available at \url{https://github.com/keisuke198619/PO-MC-DHVRNN}.